Transaction-Time Verification

 Level 1 Behavior

-At Level 1 (no hash), there is no contentHash in the proposal.
+At Level 1 (no hash), there is no atrHash in the proposal.
 The terms URL from legal-context.json is the reference.
 The agent should still fetch and save the terms at transaction time as evidence of what it saw, even without a hash to verify against.

 At Level 1, the discovery-time terms and the transaction-time terms are assumed to be the same; the agent has no mechanism to detect a change between discovery and transaction.